Paryse Martin

-Paryse Martin (May 4, 1959 – March 4, 2024) was an American-born Canadian artist.
-She worked in multiple disciplines, including painting, sculpture, illustration, and animation.
+Paryse Martin is an American-born Canadian artist.
+She works in multiple disciplines, including painting, sculpture, drawing, engraving and animation.

 Life and work

-Paryse Martin was born in Caribou, Maine, in the United States.
+Paryse Martin was born in Caribou, Maine in the United States.
 In 1986, she completed her bachelor's degree in fine art from Université Laval, followed by her Master's of Fine Arts in 1994, again at Laval.
-Martin became a professor of fine art at Université Laval in 2000, where she continued to work.
+Martin became a professor of fine art at Université Laval in 2000, where she continues to work today.
 In 2007, she completed PhD in art at the Université du Québec à Montréal.

-Martin died from heart disease on March 4, 2024, at the age of 64.